 One might ask for a polynomial-time algorithm in Problem 1.
 But this seems rather unlikely, and there certainly seems no prospect of a proof in sight.
 Even an NP algorithm seems beyond reach at the moment.
 (For a very brief explanation of NP and other complexity classes, see Section 3.1.)
 Alternatively, one might try to find lower bounds on the complexity of the problem, conditional upon well-known conjectures in theoretical computer science.
-For example, is the equivalence problem NP-hard?
+For example, is the equivalence problem NPhard?
 In other words, is it at least as hard as any other NP problem?
 In particular, if there was a polynomial-time solution to the equivalence problem for knots and links, would this imply that P = NP?
 This seems plausible.
 Indeed, a seemingly simpler algorithm in 3-manifold theory is known to be NP-complete, by work of Agol, Hass and Thurston [3].
-This is the problem of determining whether a given knot in a given 3-manifold bounds a compact orientable embedded surface with genus at most a given integer.
+This is the problem of determining whether a given knot in a given 3-manifold bounds a compact orientable embedded surface of a given genus.